Where you can and cannot park using a blue badge

 Apply for a disabled parking bay

-You can apply online here for an on-street disabled parking bay.
+You can apply online for an on-street disabled parking bay.

-If you would prefer a hard copy of an application form, please email the: Parking Services.
+If you would like a hard copy of an application form or need any help applying, please email the parking team.

-Generally, we only provide advisory bays; this means they are not legally enforceable.
-However, most motorists appreciate the purpose of them and leave the bays clear for the people who need them.
+- Advisory bays are not legally enforceable.
+Most motorists appreciate the purpose of them and leave the bays clear for the people who need them.